Nutrition After Surgery: What to Focus On

 On top of this, you’re probably not exercising as much with an injury as you would without, which adds to loss of muscle.

 Incorporating enough dietary protein when you’re recovering is arguably the best way you can care for your body.
-You can read more about needs and functions of protein for runners here.

 Protein aids general recovery, immune function, maintenance of glycogen stores and preservation of lean muscle.

-Here’s a post all about leucine to learn how that is involved in muscle growth.
-And if you need assistant with choosing a protein powder, here are some of the top protein powders for runners.
+And if you need assistance with choosing a protein powder, here are some of the top protein powders for runners.

 Research shows that the body needs about 1 g of protein per pound of body weight daily when recovering.
-You heard that right, and that’s a lot of protein.

 When blending sports nutrition with intuitive eating, though, it’s important to recognize the nuance between scientific literature and what your specific body needs.

 In recovery, you’ll probably need more protein than you feel like eating, so shoot for the recommendation.
-This is also where protein shakes come in.

-Normally, I don’t recommend outright recommend supplements for runners or athletes, or supplementing protein in the form of shakes, bars or anything else powder-based more than once a day.
+Normally, I don’t outright recommend supplements for runners or athletes, or supplementing protein in the form of shakes, bars or anything else powder-based more than once a day.

 For example, this peanut butter coffee smoothie is delicious, and no protein powder is needed.